The muon g-2 anomaly confronts new physics in $e^\pm$ and $\mu^\pm$ final states scattering: Conclusions

 \section{Conclusions}

-In this work, we have explored the intriguing possibility that a feebly interacting particle with mass around the KLOE CoM energy, produced in $e^+e^-$ collisions and contributing to the measured number of final state $e^+e^-$ events, could significantly affect the luminosity estimate of this experiment.
-Such a possibility implies a cascade of related effects, eventually increasing the data-driven estimate of $\amhvp$ by a few percent.
-We find that while the indirect effects of the luminosity re-determination cannot fully account for the discrepancy between the theoretical prediction for $\amtwo{}$ and the experimental measurement, it suffices to solve the tension between the KLOE and BaBar experimental determinations of $\shad$, and to reconcile the estimate of the hadronic vacuum polarisation contribution $\amhvp$ based on the data-driven dispersive method, with the latest lattice calculation, and with the estimate of $\amhvp$ from $\tau$ hadronic decays.
+In this work, we have explored the intriguing possibility that a feebly interacting particle with mass around the $\phi$ resonance, that would be produced in $e^+e^-$ collisions whenever $\sqrt{s}\geq m_\phi$, could contribute to the measured number of $e^+e^-$ and $\mu^+ \mu^-$ events.
+This could affect significantly the estimated luminosity from Bhabha events, thus affecting the determination of $\shad$ from the number of hadronic final state.
+It would furthermore contribute to the ratio between ISR $\pi\pi\gamma$ and $\mu\mu\gamma$ events used in luminosity independent measurements of $\shad$, implying that some corrections must be applied before the experimental results could be related to the hadronic contribution to the photon vacuum polarization.
+Finally it would also require a reinterpretation of the results on measurements of the di-muon cross-section.
+Such a cascade of rather subtle indirect effects can result in increasing the data-driven estimate of $\amhvp$ by a few percent, which suffices to solve the tension between the KLOE and BaBar determinations of $\shad$, and to reconcile the estimate of the hadronic vacuum polarisation contribution $\amhvp$ from the data-driven dispersive method with the latest lattice calculation~\cite{Borsanyi:2020mff} (as well as with the estimate of $\amhvp$ from $\tau$ hadronic decays).